About the working group

 OBJECTIVES

-- Create a designated space and facilities by 2023 as part of the regeneration plan
+- Create a designated space and facilities as part of the regeneration plan

 - Share investment and resources for arts and heritage that is sustainable